A Teen's Guide to Understanding and Overcoming Peer Pressure

 Peer pressure can take a load on your mental health and affect your social relationships.
 Self-compassion will help manage your anxiety, stress and distress feelings that come from peer pressure.
 It will improve your overall well-being.

-How Can Parents Help Their Children Deal with Peer Pressure?
+How Can Parents Help Their Children Deal With Peer Pressure?

 Parents can be the biggest supporters of their teenage children.
 Teens often feel isolated while struggling with peer pressure.
 It’s crucial for parents to know about dynamics of peer pressure and how it can manifest in different form.